Top 10 Interesting Facts About The World

 Planet is a squashed sphere

 No complete sphere is Planet.
-As Earth spins, gravity points towards the center of our planet (assuming that Earth is a perfect sphere for the sake of explanation), and a centrifugal force pushes outward.
+As Earth spins, gravity points towards the centre of our planet (assuming that Earth is a perfect sphere for the sake of explanation), and a centrifugal force pushes outward.
 But because this gravity-opposing force acts perpendicular to the Earth’s axis and the Earth’s axis is rotated, centrifugal force is not necessarily opposed to gravity at the equator.
 This imbalance adds up at the equator, where gravity pushes extra water and earth masses into a bulge, or “spare tire” around our planet.

 Continue to find out how high the waistline on Earth is.